muratk5n/thirdwave/en/README.md

 ---

-*The Eagle*, there was enough criticism of imperialism, of Rome that you can partly stand (!) the opression of distant locals (Brits!), and the "heroes" taking them on.
+*The Eagle*, there was enough criticism of imperialism, of Rome that one can mentally skip over opression of distant locals (Brits!), and the "heroes" taking them on.

 But the movie is about brothers in arms, ppl fighting together, for